Masquerayd/printf/README.md

 # Printf Function

 The printf functions printf all the arguments passed into the function and inserts them in the sentence.
-It handles Arguments , Error's , formate spercifiers, Converting and Formatting modifiers , Special cases and Memory management.
+It handles Arguments , Errors , format spercifiers, Converting and Formatting modifiers , Special cases and Memory management.

 ## Introduction to printf